Nate Newton (American football)

 Nathaniel Isaac Newton (born December 20, 1961) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys and Carolina Panthers.
 He also was a member of the Tampa Bay Bandits of the United States Football League (USFL).
 He played college football for the Florida A&M Rattlers.

 Early life

-Newton attended Jones High School where he played football, basketball, wrestling and shot put.
+Newton attended Jones High School where he played football, basketball, wrestling and track and field.
 In football he played as a fullback until his junior year, when he outgrew the position and was moved to the defensive line.

 Although he had Division I colleges recruiting him, he chose to remain close to home and accepted a football scholarship from Florida A&M University.
 As a sophomore, he played in both the offensive and defensive line.
 As a junior, he was moved to the offense full-time.
 As a senior, he received All-MEAC honors playing at right tackle.

 In 1994, he was inducted into the Florida A&M University Sports Hall of Fame.
 In 2022, he was inducted into the Black College Football Hall of Fame.